Bisons Game Notes - Buffalo at Charlotte (7:04 p.m.)

 Today's Game

-This evening, the Bisons take on the Charlotte Knights to begin a three-game set which will complete their season series.
-The two teams met last week as they split their four-game series at two games each.
-Next, the Bisons will travel to Durham for a three-game series in their first meeting with the Bulls.
+This evening, the Bisons take on the Charlotte Knights in the final game of a three-game set which will complete their season series.
+Next, the Herd will travel to Durham for a three-game series in their first meeting with the Bulls.
+Buffalo will return home on Monday for a quick two-game series against Rochester.

 Buffalo and Charlotte are meeting for the second time in 2019, the first time at BB&T Ballpark.
 The teams split their previous meeting, a four-game set in Buffalo, which means both teams have an open door to win this series and the season series at the same time.